 If you are new to German Shepherds (and other herding breeds), please research the breed to make sure this is the dog for you.
 We ask that you consider the time and financial commitment that your German Shepherd (or other herding breed) dog will require before applying for one.
 Please review the section on our website (www.heartlandgsrescue.org) "Is a HUGS Dog Right for You?" for additional information.

-Sweet little Mara came to us when she was at her last hour in a small rural kill shelter, after being found as a stray.
-What could have happened?
-One look into these gentle brown eyes and everyone falls in love.
-Mara is gentle, funny, sweet, cuddly, and just the sweetest girl!
-She walks nicely on a leash and knows some basic commands.
-She gets along with other dogs and people.
+Mara is energetic yet gentle, funny, sweet, cuddly, super playful, and just the sweetest girl!
+Mara knows some basic commands, and is eager to please and learn.
 She would do well as an only dog, or with another playful dog who is not possessive of his things (Mara is very playful, she just needs to be watched a little around high-value toys & chews, as she doesn't always want to share).
 Mara loves to be groomed and brushed. and even likes having her nails done!
 A Spa Day makes her happy!
-Mara is still young and is quite playful.
-She will entertain herself in her crate, but mostly wants to be out and about following people and amusing them.
-She would be a wonderful addition to a home that wants a fun and cuddly companion.
+Mara is still young and is very puppyish.
+She will entertain herself in her crate, but mostly wants to be out and about, following people and amusing them.
+She would be a wonderful addition to a home that wants a fun, active, and very affectionate companion.